florentinhortopan/debs/articles/Debora_Barbato_Blog_Index.md

 # Blog Articles – Debora Barbato

 Welcome to my collection of writing on content design, UX writing, and design leadership.
-Each piece combines case studies from my work with broader research and practical takeaways for content designers, UX writers, and hiring managers.
+Each piece combines case histories from my work with broader research and practical takeaways for content designers, UX writers, and hiring managers.

 ---